-Companies that are considered tax resident in Guernsey and generating income from relevant activities.
+- companies that are considered tax resident in Guernsey and generating gross income from relevant activities.
 The term 'companies' includes all vehicles treated as companies for tax purposes.
 An incorporated cell will be treated separately from its incorporated cell company and other incorporated cells.
-By comparison, a protected cell company and its cells will be treated as one entity.
+By comparison, a protected cell company and its cells will be treated as one entity; and - partnerships all types of partnerships are potentially within scope of the Substance Regulations to the extent that they derive gross income from certain specified activities, including general partnerships, limited partnerships and limited liability partnerships.
+Foreign partnerships formed outside of Guernsey may also be required to comply to the extent that they have their 'place of effective management' in Guernsey and carry on business activity in Guernsey.